EmilBak14/beginner-programming-projects/README.md

 ---

-## 📌 Goals
+## 📌 What I'm Currently Working On
-I am currently working on improving my projects and expanding my knowledge within:
+I am currently focused on improving my programming fundamentals and building small projects to strengthen my understanding of software development.
-- Full-stack development
-- APIs and backend systems
-- Collaborative development using Git and GitHub

 ---

-## 🔗 Future Improvements
+## 🔗 Next Steps
+Going forward, I plan to:
-- Improve existing projects with better structure and features
+- Improve my existing projects
-- Build more advanced applications
+- Learn more about how real-world applications are built
-- Explore modern frameworks and tools
+- Continue developing my coding skills through practice

 ---